 You don’t need to do a total home remodel to increase the value of your home!
 Here’s a list of some small things you can do with little time and money to give your home a facelift.

-- A new light fixture here and there is surprising inexpensive.
+- A new light fixture here and it is surprisingly inexpensive.
 Installing new or brighter outdoor lighting is a huge plus for potential buyers as it increases your home’s safety.
 Consider adding a chandelier to your entryway or primary bedroom.

 - This is a huge part of your home’s value to buyers.
 Read more about improving your curb appeal here.

-- This tip will ad some heigh to your space, as well as give it a more polished and distinguished look.
+This tip will add some height to your space, as well as give it a more polished and distinguished look.